slaeryan/slaeryan.github.io/posts/falcon_zero.md

 1. Storing shellcode in .data section of Dropper
 1. Storing shellcode in .rsrc section of Dropper etc.

-While these techniques remain quite popular but keeping both the shellcode and Dropper bundled together(even if its encrypted) is probably not a good idea from an OPSEC perspective.
+While these techniques remain quite popular but keeping both the shellcode and Dropper bundled together(even if its encrypted) is probably not a good idea from an OPSEC & risk perspective.

+As the real attackers often do, we need to separate the payload into 2 stages:

+1. Stage-1 implant - A stealthy, lightweight Loader - downloads and injects the Beacon shellcode into a benign host process.
+1. Stage-2 implant - A full-fledged interactive C2 Agent - Meterpreter/Beacon etc.

-This technique also helps us to evade some AV/EDRs if the Stage-1 implant is designed in such a way since Stage-2 is actually the one that is supposed to do most of the "dirty" work and hence has more chances of getting detected.
+This technique also helps us to evade some AV/EDRs if the Stage-1 implant is designed in such a way since Stage-2 has more chances of getting detected.

 Imagine if the blue-teams get a hold of an undetonated implant, not only will the Dropper get compromised but also the Stage-2 payload which can't be any good.
 Instead, hosting the Stage-2 payload on a server is beneficial because you even have a kill-switch in your hands now(say you want to stop the op. simply delete the payload from the server and that's it).

+Why risk combining all the functionality into a single tool?

-So it's best practise to separate the Dropper and the shellcode over network.
+So it's best practise from an OPSEC and risk mitigation perspective to separate the Dropper and the shellcode over network.
 In other words, the Dropper can connect to a remote server where the shellcode is hosted provided some conditions are met, fetch it from over there, prep it and then proceed to inject it into a host process on-the-fly which is exactly what has been implemented.
 Remember BYOL?
 Hopefully it makes a lot more sense now.
 ### Usage of Github for fetching the Stage-2 payload
 Yep!
 You read that correctly.
-Github is used as the place where the payloads are stored.
+Github is used as the payload storage area.
 The implant connects to the appropriate Github repository and fetches the payload from there.

 ![Github Payload Dock](../assets/images/github-payload-dock.png "Github Payload Dock")